FORT SAM HOUSTON INDEPENDENT SCHOOL DISTRICT

 - Secondary Dyslexia Interventionist - Megan Flores

-- Elementary Dyslexia interventionists - Laura Albasini, Vickie David, Lisa Hunt, Joanne Kline,
+- Elementary Dyslexia interventionists - Laura Albasini, Vickie David, Emily Henderson, Joanne Kline,

 If you would like to refer your child for evaluation for eligibility of Dyslexia or related disorders services, please complete: THIS FORM.